 Aggregate publishes event.
 Saga subscribes by attribute.
 Projection subscribes by attribute.
 Async handler subscribes by attribute.
 The attribute is the wiring.

-Same aggregates, handlers, sagas, and projections run on Laravel, Symfony, or any PSR-11 container.
+Same aggregates, handlers, sagas, and projections run on Laravel, Symfony, Tempest, or any PSR-11 container.
 Hedge against framework changes over a decade.

 One #[Sensitive] attribute encrypts a field in the event store, on the wire over RabbitMQ / SQS / Redis / Kafka / DBAL outbox, and in your structured logs — because all serialization flows through one shared conversion pipeline.